Starting salary: $34.52 hourly ($71,801.60 annually)

 - Applicant must be a citizen of the United States or a United States National by the date of hire

 - Associates Degree or higher preferred

 - Must be 21 years of age by the date of hire

 - Must possess a valid State of Alaska Driver’s license by the time of hire

 - Must meet standards established by the Alaska Police Standards Council (APSC).
 For more information about APSC certification, go to http://dps.alaska.gov/apsc/ and the Anchorage Police Department regarding misdemeanor or felony convictions and use of controlled substances.

-- No criminal convictions after reaching 18 years of age
+- No felony convictions after reaching 18 years of age

-- No marijuana use within the past three years
+- No marijuana use within the past one year